cmorten/startr/README.md

 -h, --help      show help
 ```

+> **Warning**
+>
-> Warning: It is recommended that you fork this repo and review the script before running - use at your own risk!
+> It is recommended that you fork this repo and review the script before running - use at your own risk!

 The script makes the assumption that you have already created a GitHub account.